fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 **[ft_rejectartifact](/reference/ft_rejectartifact)** or
 **[ft_rejectcomponent](/reference/ft_rejectcomponent)**.
-We could continue working with the cleaned data, but for now we will only save the list of channel names of the the bad channels and continue with our data inspection.
+We could continue working with the cleaned data, but for now we will only save the list of channel names of the bad channels and continue with our data inspection.

     bad_chan = setdiff(data.label, data_clean.label);